 - If your baby shows any signs of discomfort after eating guava, then stop feeding the fruit.
 Consult a doctor before serving guava to the baby again.

-- Guava is acidic, and excessive consumption might cause stools to become acidic as well.
+- Guava is acidic, largely due to malic and citric acid and excessive consumption might cause stools to become acidic as well.
 This may cause a diaper rash.
 Therefore, serve guava in moderation.

 In the next section, we suggest some tasty guava recipes for your baby.

 Prepare various recipes with guava depending on the age of the baby.
 Below are some recipes that you might like to try.

 This is an ideal recipe for babies between the ages of six to eight months.
 The puree is highly nutritious with abundant vitamin C and other valuable nutrients.